Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

-Next, we characterize non-trivial PSNEs with $k$-cores of the underlying graph \G. Specifically, a $k$-core of a graph is a \emph{maximal} induced subgraph such that each node in the subgraph has degree at least $k$; we follow the definition as in~\cite{manshadi2009supermodular} (Definition 4.1), which does not require a $k$-core to be connected.
-The following theorem describes the characterization.
+Next, we connect non-trivial PSNEs of the game with $k$-cores of the underlying graph \G. Specifically, a $k$-core of a graph is a \emph{maximal} induced subgraph such that each node in the subgraph has degree at least $k$; we follow the definition as in~\cite{manshadi2009supermodular} (Definition 4.1), which does not require a $k$-core to be connected.